darenasc/awesome-data-for-good/README.md

 * [Data Science for Social Good Portugal](https://www.dssg.pt/en/home/).
 We help non-profit, non-governmental and governmental organizations harness the power of their data to improve its impact on the community.
 * [DSSG Berlin](https://dssg-berlin.org/en/).
 We help NGOs to make use of their data by connecting them with volunteer data scientists and analysts.
 * [DrivenData](https://www.drivendata.org): Data science competitions to build a better world.
+* [EAAMO (Equity and Access in Algorithms, Mechanisms, and Optimization) ](https://www.eaamo.org).
+A global community of researchers working towards equity and access.
 * [GIZ Data-lab](https://www.blog-datalab.com).
 Brings together practitioners and creatives to promote the effective, fair, and responsible use of digital data for sustainable development.
 * [Humanitarian OpenStreetMap Team](https://www.hotosm.org).
 An international team dedicated to humanitarian action and community development through open mapping.
 * [Institute for Accountability in the Digital Age (I4ADA)](https://i4ada.org).
 The mission is to ensure that those issues and concerns do not undermine the Internet’s potential for increasing access to knowledge, spreading global tolerance and understanding, and promoting sustainable prosperity.